 Studio MOA description by the Architects

-The office for atelier MOA in west bund is a temporary building, with a period of 5-10 years of use.
+The office for atelier MOA in the west bund is a temporary building, with a period of 5-10 years of use.
 MOA is the branch office of Atelier GOM, which is mainly responsible for events like design exhibition, salon, performing arts and so on.
 This is the practice of the architects to build an office for themselves.
 A small part of the building will serve as a cafe and a studio, most of the space is for exhibition, and many non-daily events will occur here.
-The functional properties of half solid and half void inspire the architect to treat the building not in a static, conventional way, but in an attempt to find its own design expression.
+The functional properties of half solid and half void inspire the architect to treat the building not in a static, conventional way, but in an attempt to find its design expression.

 At the same time, the house is also a building that could be broken down, remodeled at any time.
-It is more like the architectural prototype proposed by Gottfried Semper, with four fundamental elements as platform, roof, wall, and the fire.
+It is more like the architectural prototype proposed by Gottfried Semper, with four fundamental elements as a platform, roof, wall, and the fire.
 Except for the coffee shop on the ground floor and the studio on top, there is not a fully enclosed space inside the building.
 Sunshine, air indulge here.
 Studio MOA is an inclusive building.